tatpongkatanyukul/Learn/docker.md

           * after rebooting and letting the windows update to finish, it works!
         * run **PowerShell** as administrator
         * type "wsl --set-default-version 2"

+    * after installing WSL 2, uninstall the docker and reinstall it again.